Crunching miles on Indian roads and still alive to talk about it!

-My Car Vs. My Scooter
+My Car Versus My Scooter

-Other than work, I usually use my car: for Sunday trips to church, the occasional supermarket trip, some home visits, late-night drives to work (I avoid using the scooter after 8 PM) and plenty of highway drives.
+Other than work, I usually use my car for Sunday trips to church, the occasional supermarket trip, some home visits, late-night drives to work (I avoid using the scooter after 8 PM), and plenty of highway drives.
 Although I barely cover 10000 Km a year, I have seen enough on my journeys that could cause many heart attacks!

 This article shows videos of some bad motorcyclists I've noticed when I drive my car.
-I constantly come across motorcyclists who have scant respect for the rules, for fellow travellers and their own lives.
+I constantly come across motorcyclists who have scant respect for the rules, for fellow travelers, and their own lives.
 I've caught a few such moments on my dash cam and will post them here.
 You'll realize why driving is not always relaxing in India!

 What Motorcyclists Do Wrong

 In India, it's really difficult to pinpoint a reason why some motorcyclists ride rashly and dangerously.
 Being smaller and more maneuverable than cars, motorcyclists try to squeeze into any gap available.
 They don't believe in keeping a safe distance from the vehicle in front.
 Rearview mirrors are mere fashion accessories and checking blind spots is deemed unnecessary—it's the other person's responsibility to notice the motorcycle.
 Most of them don't seem to know that motorcycles have indicators: they believe only in the horn.
 Many feel that their skulls are stronger than a helmet.

 Ultimately, in India, the bigger vehicle is deemed to be at fault.
 So when they nudge, bump or crash into a car, they scream obscenities at you and make it your fault just because you're in a car—and every bystander will support the motorcyclist!
 Incredible India indeed!